 There are also some great historical sites to visit, such as the Dahlonega Gold Museum, the Consolidated and Crisson Gold Mines, and the 1884 Lumpkin County Jail & Museum.

-This is also one of our favorites places to celebrate Christmas in GA, with a parade, Festival of Trees, lighting of the Historic Square, and free photos with Santa every weekend.
+This is also one of our favorites places to celebrate Christmas in GA.
+The Old Fashioned Christmas in Dahlonega includes a parade, Festival of Trees, lighting of the Historic Square, and free photos with Santa.

 9. Helen GA